 Anger is a common reaction when someone you love relapses, particularly if there has been more than one relapse.
-You just want to get on with your own life, and you are angry that your loved one is continually giving in to addiction.
-He or she may revert to old behaviors like staying out all night or stealing money from you.
-It’s a very difficult situation, but becoming consumed with rage doesn’t do you or your loved one any good.
+You want to get on with your own life, and you are angry that your loved one is continually giving in to their addiction.
+They may revert to old behaviors like staying out all night or stealing money from you.
+It’s a complicated situation, but becoming consumed with rage doesn’t do you or your loved one any good.

 Don’t Give Up Hope

 The only thing you have control over is your own life and your own reactions.
 You can learn many of the skills you need for living with addiction by attending Al-Anon meetings.
 You may also want to consider working with a counselor.
-No matter where your loved one is in his or her recovery journey, your most important task is to take care of yourself.
+No matter where your loved one is in their recovery journey, your most important task is to take care of yourself.
 Make a commitment to learning how to remain calm and accept whatever happens.
 Above all, don’t give up hope.